200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-05-TheLastBroadcast.md

 In scenes 1-3, when a player sneaks an element of their Real-Life Secret into the scene, they collect 2 poker chips.

 SCENE 1: The script is missing!
-Improvise tonightís broadcast.
+Improvise tonight‚Äôs broadcast.
 As the actors, decide on the setting and a conflict!

 SCENE 2: Start the program as on-air characters.
 Involve everyone!

 SCENE 3: Following a commercial break, announce that Pearl Harbor has just been attacked.
 What happens that causes this to be the last broadcasted episode?
 Additionally, gain 4 poker chips whenever a player drops their on-air character for their actor persona while on-air.

-All further scenes: As players, create scenes that challenge other charactersí secrets.
-A player may discard a chip to have their character successfully ìdefendî against the challenge.
+All further scenes: As players, create scenes that challenge other characters‚Äô secrets.
+A player may discard a chip to have their character successfully ‚Äúdefend‚Äù against the challenge.

 After spending their last chip, players tell an epilogue for their actor.